jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - Disciplines, fields
 - Units of measurement

-This is easy with a **single-word term,** but things get more complex; there are three kinds of multiword AKA **compound terms.** Use of a compound term should be determined by warrant, total #terms in the CV (more compound terms means more overall terms), and intended format (print sometimes benefits from precoordinated terms); see ANSI/NISO Z9.19 pp. 39-40 for more guidance and examples.
+This is easy to accomplish with a **single-word term,** but things get more complex; there are three kinds of multiword AKA **compound terms.** Use of a compound term should be determined by warrant, total #terms in the CV (more compound terms means more overall terms), and intended format (print sometimes benefits from precoordinated terms); see ANSI/NISO Z9.19 pp. 39-40 for more guidance and examples.

 <span style="color: red; font-weight: bold;">(1)</span> A **bound compound term** uses multiple words or a phrase to denote a single concept, e.g. _oral surgery._ The inverted form of bound terms may be included as an entry term, e.g. _surgery, oral: see oral surgery._